googlesamples/unity-jar-resolver/source/PlayServicesResolver/scripts/download_artifacts_test_assets/m2repository/org/test/psr/readme.txt

     common C is incompatible with common-impl D
     No major version of common and common-impl exists that are compatible with both pull A and push B.
+  - Case 4: common A requires common-impl C, common B requires common-impl D C & D are not compatible with each other.
+The highest version of common needs to be selected.

 The following section describes the set of artifacts in the form, group artifact version 'dependencies':